dair-ai/Prompt-Engineering-Guide/guides/prompts-advanced-usage.md

 When I was 6 my sister was half my age, so she was 3.
 Now I am 70, so she is 70/2 = 35.
 The answer is 35.
 ```

-Computing for the final answer involves a few steps (check out the paper for the details) but for the sake of simplicity, we can clearly see that there is already a majority answer emerging so that would essentially become the final answer.
+Computing for the final answer involves a few steps (check out the paper for the details) but for the sake of simplicity, we can see that there is already a majority answer emerging so that would essentially become the final answer.

 ---
 ## Generated Knowledge Prompting

-LLMs continue to be improved and one popular technique include the ability to incorporate knowledge or information to help the model make more accurate predictions.
+LLMs continue to be improved and one popular technique includes the ability to incorporate knowledge or information to help the model make more accurate predictions.

 Using a similar idea, can the model also be used to generate knowledge before making a prediction?
 That's what is attempted in the paper by [Liu et al. 2022](https://arxiv.org/pdf/2110.08387.pdf) -- generate knowledge to be used as part of the prompt.
 In particular, how helpful is this for tasks such as commonsense reasoning?